 If your board is representative of its members, it’s more likely to identify concerns early, respond quickly to problems, and include a range of viewpoints.
 Bringing people together can be tricky but making sure the board represents the members will set you up for success.

-Indigenous peoples rely on formal institutions and long-established ways of knowing to inform their decisions.
-When you build a new business, it’s important to respect and work with these processes and institutions.
-Some of these may have been imposed by federal regulation, while some processes may be informal or unique to your community.
-This might be a tricky space to navigate, but there are always people willing to help you out.
+Because Indigenous peoples rely on formal institutions and long-established ways of knowing to inform decisions, it’s important to respect and work with these processes and institutions.
+Some of these may have been imposed by government regulation, while some processes may be informal or unique to your community.
+This might be a tricky space to navigate, but there are people willing to help out.
 Seek out knowledge keepers in your community to help guide local activities and work with business experts to ensure your co-op is set up for success.

 Be proactive.
 Identify opportunities for your co-op’s board to engage or work with Chief and Council or invite the local EDO or Lands Manager to serve as a non-voting director or on one of the co-op’s committees.
 Seek out advisors to help you avoid mistakes and don’t be afraid to ask questions.